Tool | March 2014

 By David Payne

-Look for the Consumer Price Index in 2014 to post an increase of about 1.8%, measuring from December 2013 to December 2014, up from just a 1.4% hike from December 2012 to December 2013.
-Chalk up the moderate 2013 inflation figure to a drop in energy prices this year plus smaller increases in food prices than in the previous year.
-While energy prices may continue to decline in 2014, the size of the drop is likely to be smaller, and food prices may return to a more normal rate of growth.
+Look for the Consumer Price Index in 2014 to post an increase of about 1.8%, measuring from December 2013 to December 2014, up from a hike of just 1.5% from December 2012 to December 2013.
+Rent increases from stronger housing demand are translating into higher shelter costs in the index, and food prices may pick up a bit this year.
+But the inflation rate will stay at a moderate level.
 Producer prices, also referred to as wholesale prices, are posting modest monthly gains and aren’t likely to create a surge in prices at the retail level.

 More from Kiplinger: Print-Ready Consumer Price Index Chart